IRNAS/irnas-guidelines-docs/docs/developer_guidelines.md

 configurable options.

 We slightly deviate from Black's default code style:
-* We increase the maximum number of characters from 88 to 100.
 * We use an improved string processing feature, which splits long string literals and merges short ones, more about this [here](https://black.readthedocs.io/en/stable/the_black_code_style/future_style.html).